Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/What's Next For J?.md

 ...and assuming among the diverse powers of the Universe the separate and transcendent position to which Nature, Nature's God, and the Universal Law entitle Us.

-Now that the integrity of the American Experiment has failed, this week We will begin dissolving the [[Provisional Structure]] and all elements of Jordan's work through Lionsberg that were based on ***compliance*** with the Existing Order.
+Now that the integrity of the American Experiment has failed, We will begin dissolving the [[Provisional Structure]] and all elements of Jordan's work through Lionsberg that were based on ***compliance*** with the Existing Order.

-It is evident that We will not be able to comply our Way out of Tyranny and [[The Final Order]] it is working to implement.
+It is evident that We will not be able to comply our Way out of Tyranny and [[The Final Order]].

 Going forward, We will not participate, consent, comply, or subordinate Our Selves to any authority but [[One]].